amanzi/amanzi/doc/input_spec/AmanziNativeSpecV6.rst

 * `"temporal discretization order`" [int] defines accuracy of temporal discretization.
   It allows values 1 or 2.
 Default value is 1.

-* `"reconstruction`" [sublist] collects reconstruction parameters.
+* `"reconstruction`" [list] collects reconstruction parameters.
 The available options are describe in the separate section below.

 * `"solver`" [string] Specifies the dispersion/diffusion solver.